material-components/material-components-web-react/packages/top-app-bar/README.md

 > NOTE: `actionItems` prop is expecting an array of elements.

-> NOTE: If you use [Material Icon's](../material-icon/README.md) as Action Items or Navigation Icons, you will get the Ripple for free.
-Using custom elements will require you to
-> wrap the custom element with the [`withRipple` HOC](../ripple/README.md).

 ## Sass Mixins

-Sass mixins may be available to customize various aspects of the components.
+Sass mixins may be available to customize various aspects of the Components.
 Please refer to the MDC Web repository for more information on what mixins are available, and how to use them.

 [Advanced Sass Mixins](https://github.com/material-components/material-components-web/blob/v0.34.1/packages/mdc-top-app-bar/README.md)